d12frosted/elpa-mirror/gnu/mct-readme.txt

   minibuffer.
 If point is anywhere else inside the buffer, those key bindings perform a regular line motion.
 The commands are `mct-previous-completion-or-mini' and `mct-next-completion-or-mini'.
+  Both accept an optional numeric argument.
+If the Nth line lies outside the boundaries of the completions’ buffer, they move the point to the minibuffer.

   The display of the `*Completions*' can be toggled at any time from inside the minibuffer with `C-l' (mnemonic is “[l]ist completions” and the command is `mct-list-completions-toggle').

+  By default, the `*Completions*' buffer appears in a window at the bottom of the frame.
+Users can change its placement by configuring the variable `mct-display-buffer-action' (its doc string explains how and provides sample code).

 3.2 Selecting candidates